German conservative Friedrich Merz to run for chancellor – DW – 09/17/2024

 It's worth noting that Merz is widely considered to be more trans-Atlantic than European — he speaks fluent English and has spent lots of time in the United States, where economically, he seems better connected that most active German politicians.

 As the head of the CDU, Merz has been shaping the future of the entire Union.
-As party group leader in the Bundestag, he's slowly but surely becoming the political opponent of Scholz's middle-class, middle-of-the-road approach.
-Their verbal sparring matches in parliament have become increasingly unforgiving, and their differences have become especially pronounced in the issues of migration and asylum policies.
+And as party group leader in the Bundestag, he's slowly but surely becoming the political opponent of Scholz's middle-class, middle-of-the-road approach.
+Their verbal sparring matches in parliament have become increasingly unforgiving, and their differences have become especially pronounced on the issues of migration and asylum policies.

-Those differences have become noticeably more public as the next federal election draws nearer.
+Those differences are becoming noticeably more public as the next federal election draws nearer.
 This is all the more pointed, given the surge in the polls that right- and left-wing parties have experienced of late, and the sharp turn that migration politics have taken in Germany.

 This article was originally written in German.